 And, it will also provide ~60+ FPS or higher on more-demanding titles as well.

-It’s the perfect budget gaming PC for gamers who don’t have a ton of money to spend, but who want a solid entry-level machine that will allow them to play their favorite games.
+It’s the perfect cheap gaming PC for gamers who don’t have a ton of money to spend, but who want a solid entry-level machine that will allow them to play their favorite games.

-This $500 PC build also comes with a 500W power supply, but if you’re planning on upgrading to a higher-end GPU in the future, you might want to consider bumping up to a 600W-650W unit.
+This $500 PC build also comes with a 500W power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.

 Ultimately, if you’re looking to get into PC gaming without dropping thousands of dollars on a new machine, the part list below will get the job done for you…

 Part List for $500 PC Build